lytics/pathforajs/docs/docs/api/methods.md

 ### Type Configuration Methods

-Each module type that Pathfora supports has it's own configuration method, which accepts a single object as a parameter.
-This object should include the configuration settings for the module, the following keys are common accross all module configurations.
+Each module type that Pathfora supports has its own configuration method, which accepts a single object as a parameter.
+This object should include the configuration settings for the module, the following keys are common across all module configuration types.

 <table>